 Youth for Christ continued its growth in ministry reach and ministry locations throughout the 70’s and 80’s.
 Different ministry models and ministry emphases were developed and refined to reach young people around the world.

-In March 2000 the Youth for Christ family came together in Muhltal, Germany for prayer and to corporately seek God’s direction.
-Most of the Youth for Christ leadership, including the International Board, attended the gathering, whilst others were linked through the Internet.
+In March 2000 the Youth for Christ family came together in Muhltal, Germany, for prayer and to corporately seek God’s direction.
+Most of the Youth for Christ leadership, including the International Board, attended the gathering.
 As they worshipped and prayed together, the Lord exposed and dealt with the interpersonal and structural issues that were hindering the renovation and renewal of Youth for Christ, and by the end of that week the Lord had revealed and confirmed the way forward.
-The Youth for Christ worldwide Staff and Leadership Conference (General Assembly) in Denver, Colorado later that year, with the theme ‘Citizens of the Kingdom’ reaching the youth of the world’, became the starting point for a new interdependent spirit.
+The Youth for Christ worldwide Staff and Leadership Conference (General Assembly) in Denver, Colorado, later that year, with the theme “Citizens of the Kingdom reaching the youth of the world,” became the starting point for a new interdependent spirit.

-In 2001, over 40 key staff primarily made up of Leadership Team members from all over the world, came together in Valence, France to consider the recommendations of the ODS and the changes that were required for its implementation.
-The result of this consultation was the establishment of the Valance Covenant, that clearly identifies Kingdom principles and a spirit of interdependence that all in the Youth for Christ movement seek to follow in our relationships and ministries worldwide.
+In 2001, over 40 key staff primarily made up of leadership team members from all over the world, came together in Valence, France, to consider the recommendations of the ODS and the changes that were required for its implementation.
+The result of this consultation was the establishment of the Valence Covenant.
+It clearly identifies Kingdom principles and a spirit of interdependence that all in the Youth for Christ movement seek to follow in our relationships and ministries worldwide.

 In May 2003 the then International President, Jean-Jacques Weiler, called the Youth for Christ family to an extended time of prayer as Youth for Christ moved forward to the time of transition.

 The Global Ministry Plan